dezlymacauley/shell-scripting-study-journal/google-linux-sql-course/notes.md

 Applications send requests to the operating system, and the operating system, directs those requests to the hardware.

+The Linux Architecture = The kernel, The shell, the Applications

 ## An example: Downloading a file from an internet browser

 Previously, you explored how operating systems, applications, and hardware work together by  examining a task involving a calculation.
 You can expand this understanding by exploring how the OS completes another task, downloading a file from an internet browser: